gitdagray/inf653_php_practice01/README.md

 - ...or any PHP server you want to use will also work.

 ### 👀 Viewing the Assignment:
+- The problems are listed at the top of the _index.php_ file.
 - You will want to view the generated web page as you complete the code problems.
 - **Note:** PHP will require you to manually _refresh the page_ to apply your changes.
 - If you are running the project locally with XAMPP, direct your browser to: localhost/inf653_php_practice01/ ..just an example path.